 The National FGM Centre’s Leethen Bartholomew, agreed with Inspector Davis.
 He believe that in order to win hearts and minds within communities where FGM continues to be practised, activists need to be at their centre.
-Midwife, Juliet Albert, described the importance of using trusted Health Advisors from communities as bridges to them, and cited her use of them in her specialist role.
+Midwife Juliet Albert, described the importance of using trusted Health Advisors from communities as bridges, and cited her use of them in her specialist role.

 Educational work with girls and their families, raising awareness in schools and training professionals like social workers and teachers how to spot the signs of girls at risk of FGM was reported a vital part of the FGM Centre’s work.
 But all activists needed to extend their role to engage and involve men.

 It was interesting to note how few FGM lead activists attended this event.
 Even Hoda Ali, who leads a project safeguarding children against FGM at Perivale Primary School, London and who was billed to speak, had sent apologies.
 Perhaps their behind the scenes spats are beginning to surface and making themselves manifest?